Sarah Winnemucca: Move to Yakama Reservation

 Following the Bannock War, the Northern Paiute bands were ordered from Nevada to the Yakama Indian Reservation (in eastern Washington Territory), where they endured great deprivation.
 A total of 543 Paiute were interned in what has been described as a "concentration camp."

 Winnemucca accompanied them to serve as a translator.
 Since she had an official job, she was not required to live on a reservation.
 Outraged by the harsh conditions forced on the Paiute, she began to lecture across California and Nevada on the plight of her people.
-During the winter of 1879 and 1880, she, her father, and two other Winnemucca visited Washington, DC to lobby for release of the Paiute from the Yakama Reservation.
+During the winter of 1879 and 1880, she, her father, and two other Winnemucca visited Washington, D.C. to lobby for release of the Paiute from the Yakama Reservation.
 They gained permission from Secretary of the Interior, Carl Schurz, for the Paiute to be allowed to return to Malheur, at their own expense.
 Instead, the government decided to "discontinue" the Malheur Reservation in 1879, closing it.